dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-device-enrollment-in-intune.md

 **Resolution:** Microsoft Office 365 customers who utilize single sign-on (SSO) through AD FS 2.0 and have multiple top level domains for users' UPN suffixes within their organization (for example, @contoso.com or @fabrikam.com) are required to deploy a separate instance of the AD FS 2.0 Federation Service for each suffix.
 There is now a [rollup for AD FS 2.0](http://support.microsoft.com/kb/2607496) that works in conjunction with the **SupportMultipleDomain** switch to enable the AD FS server to support this scenario without requiring additional AD FS 2.0 servers.
 See [this blog](https://blogs.technet.microsoft.com/abizerh/2013/02/05/supportmultipledomain-switch-when-managing-sso-to-office-365/) for more information.

-## Client installation hangs with error code 0x80040154
-**Issue:**

--  Client installation during enrollment hangs

--  Unable to enroll device

--  Error 0x80040154 in WindowsUpdate.log

-**Resolution:**

-1. Log in to your Admin Console at https://admin.manage.microsoft.com
-1. Select "Administration" on the far side.
-1. Select "Updates" in the second column that opens up when clicking "Administration".
-1. Scroll to "Update Classification" and make sure "Critical Updates" is checked.